 Demand that Thailand's government take steps to end elephant exploitation at the world's largest elephant festival.

 The illegal elephant trade is surging in Thailand, propelled by the tourism and entertainment industries.
-At the center of it all is the horrifying Surin Elephant Festival.
+At the center of it all is the horrifying Surin Elephant Festival1.

-Worst of all, Surin's elephant trafficking hinges upon the illegal capture and sale of babies, torn from their mothers in the wild during the vitally important infancy period.
+Worst of all, Surin's elephant trafficking hinges upon the illegal capture and sale of babies, torn from their mothers in the wild during the vitally important infancy period3.

-Elephant labor is pivotal to the Thai economy, making a blanket prohibition virtually impossible.
+Elephant labor is pivotal to the Thai economy4, making a blanket prohibition virtually impossible.
 Instead, we must offer economically and environmentally viable alternatives for the elephants and their handlers ("mahouts").

 Join us in asking the Thai government to phase out the elephant entertainment industry by:

-- funding the maintenance and expansion of Elephant Nature Park, a nonprofit that creates sanctuaries in which elephants roam freely and their mahouts earn a living wage.
-(Read more by clicking "More about this issue " below.)
+- Funding the maintenance and expansion of Elephant Nature Park, a nonprofit that creates sanctuaries in which elephants roam freely and their mahouts earn a living wage.

 Compliance with each of these requests would not only create a real, long-term alternative to elephant exploitation, but also significantly slow the pace of trafficking in Thailand.